dfuse-io/ice/tutorial.md

 ## 2. Compiling the ICE Smart Contract

 Next, we need to compile our smart contract in order to deploy it to our local testnet.
-We've provided a compile script for you in the `ice/contract` folder.
-We simply need to move inside the right folder and run the `compile.sh` file as such:
+We've provided a `compile.sh` script for you in the `ice/contract` folder.
+We simply need to move inside the `contract` folder and run the `compile.sh` file as such:

 ```
 # move inside the contract folder and run compile.sh